mir-owahed/DevOps-tutorial/kubernetes-learn/KinD-k8s.md

 access from browser
 localhost:8989
 ```
-## Option 2 - Local Cluster
+## Minikube - Local Cluster

-1. Launch a local Kubernetes cluster with one of the following tools:
+Launch a local Kubernetes cluster with one of the following tools:

     - To launch **Minikube** (tested with Ubuntu Linux).
 Please, ensure that the
        local Kubernetes cluster has at least: